rancher/docs/content/rancher/v2.x/en/best-practices/management/_index.md

 ### Upgrade Your Kubernetes Version
 Keep your Kubernetes cluster up to date with a recent and supported version.
 Typically the Kubernetes community will support the current version and previous three minor releases (for example, 1.14.x, 1.13.x, 1.12.x, and 1.11.x).
 After a new version is released, the third-oldest supported version reaches EOL (End of Life) status.
 Running on an EOL release can be a risk if a security issues are found and patches are not available.
 The community typically makes minor releases every quarter (every three months).

-Rancher’s SLA’s are not community dependent, but as Kubernetes is a community-driven software, the quality of experience will degrade as you get farther away from the community's supported target.
+Rancher’s SLAs are not community dependent, but as Kubernetes is a community-driven software, the quality of experience will degrade as you get farther away from the community's supported target.

 ### Kill Pods Randomly During Testing
 Run chaoskube or a similar mechanism to randomly kill pods in your test environment.
 This will test the resiliency of your infrastructure and the ability of Kubernetes to self-heal.
 It's not recommended to run this in your production environment.